rclone/rclone/docs/content/commands/rclone_mount.md

 The flag controls whether "fixup" is performed to satisfy the target.

-If the flag is not provided on command line, then its default value depends on the operating system where rclone runs: "true" on Windows and MacOS, "false" otherwise.
+If the flag is not provided on command line, then its default value depends on the operating system where rclone runs: "true" on Windows and macOS, "false" otherwise.
 If the flag is provided without a value, then it is "true".